nuuuwan/news_lk3_data/README.md

 Power purchase agreements (PPA) which run up to 20 years are among the largest government procurement in the island and dwarfs some capital projects.

-Minister Wijesekera said the plant came a government-to-government deal.
+Minister Wijesekera said the plant came as a government-to-government deal.
 A cabinet appointed negotiation committee was appointed to sort out the price.

 Some political analysts refer to such power plants as a ‘geopolitical’ cost.